LawG4/VK_LAYER_Lawrence_Device_Spoof/README.md

 cmake --build .
 ```

-From what I've seen you'll have to use Unix make files on linux.
+From what I've seen you'll have to use Unix make files on Linux.
 It seems that ninja actually hates ASM for the Vulkan loader.

+### Test Application notes

+Also on Linux when you launch the application, you have to launch it with your terminal in directory build/bin.
+This is because the application relies on adding the binary's working directory to the VK_LAYER_PATH environment variable.
+Of course if the layer is already in VK_LAYER_PATH, then this won't matter.